trans-travel/trans-travel/us/ok.md

 Oklahoma has negative laws towards trans people.
 Some of these laws may place trans visitors at risk.

+Oklahoma's executive branch considers sex and gender to be synonyms of sex assigned at birth.
+This applies to government facilities and processes, such as restrooms managed by the state government.

 Under a law that is currently (June 9, 2023) stayed as of May 18, 2023 (so it is not being enforced by the state), Oklahoma does criminalize trans care for children, but does not penalize parents (the law applies to